Lord-Tiger/CYBR8420_Fall24/Project_Proposal.md

 1\.
 User Authentication and Access Controls

 - Role-Based Access so that access is assigned based on roles, for example, patient, doctor, admin etc.
-- Authentication, a secure login mechanism using usernames and passwords
+- Authentication, a secure login mechanism using usernames and passwords.
 - Two-Factor/Multi-Factor Authentication, the application allows for the use of 2FA/MFA to be used in addition to conventional usernames and passwords, such as tokens and push notifications.
 - User Lockouts that allows the system admin to configure it so accounts are locked out after a specific number of failed login attempts.
 - OAuth2 and JWT Authentication for API calls.